Zachdehooge/Clock_Application/README.md

 # Clock Application

-> A simple application that displays the time and date currently.
+> A simple clock application that displays the time and date currently.